pronopython/rugivi/README.md

 > :cherries: *This feature is currently not supported by the configurator.
 You have to edit the config manually.*

+# Tips

+* Speed up loading thumbs and images from the Queue: The queue can easily reach 50000 pictures / thumbs at once when zooming out.
+Switching to FapelTable by pressing middle mousebutton stops the drawing of the world

+* You can speed up everything by using a fast SSD and a lot of RAM.
+When running inside a virtual machine make sure the machine has enough virtual processors, a lot of RAM and its disk files are on SSDs.

 # Troubleshooting

 |Problem        |Solution                                                     |